shuheikurita/xfs_undelete/README.md

 # Disclaimer
 A simple modification from xfs_undelete for salvaging files from broken xfs images.
 Check up the inode number of the salvaged file before use.
+ABSOLUTELY NO WARRANTY.

 Usage:
 ```sh